MHhmMH/leetcode-problem/README.md

 # leetcode-problem
-This is some problem  solution for leetcode
+This is some problem  solution for leetcode in python